It’s a weird thing that some of the smartest affiliate marketers are also the dirtiest.

-The funny thing to me is that the dirtier you’re willing to play, the dirtier others are willing to play back.
+The funny thing to me is that the dirtier you’re willing to play, the dirtier others are willing to playback.
 I was watching a TV show I like, and the site hosting it sells PPV traffic.
-Here’s an indication on traffic quality: the new ad page opens when you click play the first time.
+Here’s an indication of traffic quality: the new ad page opens when you click to play the first time.
 Yeah, totally what the visitor intended.

 Bottom line is that PPV is the talk of the town in ROI-driven affiliate circles, and that’s a sad thing.

 2 – The blackhat SEOs are tending increasingly towards the hacking side of things.
 In an SEO-driven version of a common scam, interruption marketing is used to make you think your website has bugs and you need to buy the virus “anti-virus” these helpful ‘warning’ providers are offering.

 I’m trying to find the right reference on Ben Edelman‘s site, but it’s not surfacing.

 3 – Annoying people and slowing their computers with your crummy software, plus hacking their sites … don’t think it doesn’t get better!
 Indeed it does.
 Phishers are going for AdWords accounts.
 Probably for the credit card info, firstly (the fastest cash), but I’m sure the campaign data can’t be something they’re possibly ignoring.